Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 Garlic cloves fight inflammation and always work well with fresh vegetables!

 Honey adds that touch of sweetness you didn’t know you were missing.
-In this lemon vinaigrette it evens out the tangy lemon and smooth olive oil.
+It evens out the tangy lemon and smooth olive oil in this lemon vinaigrette.

 Kosher salt and black pepper are the classic spice options for this dressing and for the salad.